masolele/Global_cocoa_farms/README.md

    - The dense network processes channels 12–14 into a guiding feature map.
 3. **Attention:** The dense network’s output weights U-Net features during upsampling, highlighting key areas.
 4. **Fusion:** All features are combined to integrate multi-channel information.
-5. **Segmentation:** A final layer classifies each pixel into one 1 class.
+5. **Segmentation:** A final layer predicts the probability of each pixel being cocoa.

 ---